-Information for Binghamton University Employers
+Information for Binghamton University employers

 If you have hired or intend to hire an international student in F-1 status, the link below will take you to a form letter that meets Social Security Administration requirements for evidence that an international student is employed on-campus at Binghamton University, or has an offer of on-campus employment.
 This letter is required in order for a student in F-1 non-immigrant status to apply for a Social Security Number.

-Please note the following:
+Note the following:

-- This letter is required only for students in F-1 non-immigrant status, and only for F-1s needing to apply for a Social Security Number
+- This letter is required only for students in F-1 non-immigrant status, and only for F-1s needing to apply for a Social Security Number.

-- The linked form allows you to type text directly on screen
+- The linked form allows you to type text directly on screen.

-- The student should then bring the letter to the Office of International Student and Scholar Services to be countersigned on the reverse side with the ISSS staff member's printed name, telephone number, signature and date.
+- The student should bring the signed letter to the Office of International Student and Scholar Services to be countersigned on the reverse side with the ISSS staff member's printed name, telephone number, signature and date.
 This is also a Social Security Administration requirement.

-If the F-1 student has been issued a funding letter as a teaching assistant
+If the F-1 student has been issued a funding letter as a teaching assistant or graduate

-or graduate assistant, and the letter contains the approved wording provided by the Graduate School,
+assistant, and the letter contains the approved wording provided by the Graduate School,

 no additional letter is needed provided that the funding letter is printed on department

 stationery and has an original signature.